Numi2/zk-proof-of-funds/zkpf/README.md

 - `GET /zkpf/policies` – returns the configured policy catalog so operators can pick a `policy_id`.
 - `POST /zkpf/prove-bundle` – runs the custodial prover over a `ZkpfCircuitInput` (attestation + public inputs) and returns a normalized `ProofBundle` JSON.
+- `POST /zkpf/provider/prove-balance` – lets a **provider** submit a signed balance attestation for an opaque account tag and obtain a `ProofBundle` for the `PROVIDER_BALANCE_V2` rail using the existing custodial circuit (threshold, currency, provider key hash, nullifier, and epoch semantics).
 - `POST /zkpf/verify` – verifies raw proof bytes + serialized public inputs for a specific policy using the **default custodial rail**.
 - `POST /zkpf/verify-bundle` – verifies a pre-serialized `ProofBundle` for a specific policy across **multiple rails**.
 - `POST /zkpf/attest` – re-verifies a `ProofBundle` and, when EVM attestation is configured, records an attestation in the on-chain `AttestationRegistry`.